Motion to Take Note

 My Lords, I congratulate the noble Lord, Lord Browne, on securing this important debate and on the work that he has done in ensuring at least progress towards the establishment of the multi-operator self-exclusion scheme for online gambling.

 Listening to the debate, I have been struck by four things.
 First, I was struck by the call by the noble Lord, Lord Chadlington, for more independent, transparent, quality research on which to base public policy on this issue.
 Secondly, we have heard far too many horrific examples of the problems caused by problem gambling—from, among others, the noble Lord, Lord Browne, himself, the noble Lord, Lord Morrow, who drew attention to the impact on families, and the noble Lord, Lord Alton, who reminded us, as did the noble Lord, Lord Wigley, of the impact that can be had on entire communities.
 Of course, we had that very powerful description by the noble Baroness, Lady Richardson, of the circumstances that can lead to such misery.
 Thirdly, I have been struck by the unanimity in your Lordships’ House on the very many ways forward that have been talked about that could help to improve the situation, from preventing a two-tier MOSES to moving towards a statutory levy.
 Fourthly, I have been struck by the concern in your Lordships’ House about children and young people.
 The noble Baroness, Lady Masham, gave a description of the young person mesmerised by online gambling, and the noble Lord, Lord Chadlington, talked about the need for protection of children and young people—an issue that has been so powerfully raised by my noble friend Lady Benjamin, who pointed out that it is completely unacceptable that online gambling apps are made available to children with pretend currencies.
-Since the Gambling Commission cannot act because its remit pertains only to gambling that involved real money, I hope that the Minister will see if there are ways in which the Government can take action on this.
+Since the Gambling Commission cannot act because its remit pertains only to gambling that involves real money, I hope that the Minister will see if there are ways in which the Government can take action on this.

 I served on the committee in the other place that considered the 2005 gambling legislation.
 We spent much time on super-casinos, which thankfully never materialised, and on the maximum allowable value of teddy-bear prizes in amusement arcades.
 We did not spend enough time on online gambling or on category B2 machines—or FOBTs, as they are more commonly known.
 For many years, I have argued that the maximum stake for FOBTs should be £2.
 Like the noble Lords, Lord Browne, Lord Morrow and Lord Alton, the noble Baroness, Lady Richardson, and others, I hope that a £2 maximum stake will be the outcome of the current review.
 The stories of the misery caused by FOBTs are numerous and so I hope that we will also be able to reduce the spin rates, so that fewer games can be played per hour, reduce the number of machines in each betting shop, require increased staffing levels, and strengthen local council powers to tackle the blight of clusters of betting shops on our high streets.
 I hope that the Minister will be able to tell us that such measures are being seriously considered.

 If FOBTs are the crack cocaine of gambling, it is online where we see the wild west of gambling.
 Online, there are no limits, no time when sites are closed, no supervision, easy access and constant availability.
 It is no wonder that the highest prevalence of gambling problems comes from the online sector, with its 44% share of the gambling market, 21 million active accounts and huge growth in associated advertising and marketing strategies, such as the so-called “free bets”.
-I hope that the Minister will take note and consider acting on the concerns of the noble Lord, Lord Wigley, about gambling advertising, not least that link to sport.
+I hope that the Minister will take note and consider acting on the concerns of the noble Lord, Lord Wigley, about gambling advertising, not least that linked to sport.

 The 2005 gambling regulations are, frankly, wholly inadequate to deal with the current situation caused by the technological explosion since then.
 I acknowledge that some improvements have been made in respect of advertising and the regulation of offshore gambling sites, but more certainly needs to be done by policymakers and, as the chairman of the Gambling Commission said on Tuesday, by the industry itself.
 There are a number of measures that have been raised in your Lordships’ House that I entirely support: the rapid introduction of the too-long delayed online multi-operator self-exclusion scheme—to be called GAMSTOP and run by the Remote Gambling Association.
 As many others in your Lordships’ House have said, I hope that the Minister will assure the House that the scheme will be carefully monitored, that there will be a review within three years and that it will be backed by a major ongoing advertising campaign.
-There would be little point in introducing such as scheme if online gamblers are unaware of its existence.
+There would be little point in introducing such a scheme if online gamblers are unaware of its existence.

 Crucially, I hope that the Minister can tell us what sanctions will be applied to any licensed operator who does not offer GAMSTOP.
 Does the Minister also agree with the point made by so many people that, once the online MOSES is in operation, the single-site exclusion schemes that currently exist should all be dropped so that we do not have a two-tier system?
 I also hope that he will agree with the need to work towards a single MOSES scheme that covers all forms of gambling.